Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

       "memberId": "A1234567890"
     }

 A successful MV response from you will include member details similar to those below if the member exists and is valid for use.
-You can return additional data to applications on the LCP to enable them to offer personalized loyalty experiences to consumers (e.g. targeted offers).
+You can return additional data to Applications on the LCP to enable them to offer personalized loyalty experiences to consumers (e.g. targeted offers).

     200 OK
     {